 Cuba is an authentic and wonderful country.
-It is formed by a unique society, which, despite the problems we have, laughs, be happy and prosper.
+It is formed by a unique society.
+Despite the problems we have, laughs, be happy and prosper.
 The moment you arrive in Cuba, you learn and discover many new things.

 What advice would you give to those who arrive in Cuba?

-First, pay attention, because, although Cuba is possibly the safest country in Latin America, those who work in tourism believe that everyone who comes to Cuba is rich.
-Enjoy, walk, go to the Cuban neighbourhoods and talk with the locals, learn their stories and understand the way they live.
+First, pay attention.
+Although Cuba is possibly the safest country in Latin America, those who work in tourism believe that everyone who comes to Cuba is rich.
+Enjoy, walk, go to the Cuban neighbourhoods and talk with the locals.
+Learn their stories and understand the way they live.

 After the pandemic, what do you think tourism will be like?

 I believe that tourism will recover gradually, as more travellers get vaccinated, and governments allow safe travelling.
 I also think that many people look forward to travelling, and they will search online for new proposals.
-However, I am afraid that this expected tourism boom will be detrimental to cities and nature, because after the calm caused by the pandemic, heavy tourism could become dangerous.
+However, I am afraid that this expected tourism boom will be detrimental to cities and nature.
+After the calm caused by the pandemic, heavy tourism could become dangerous.
 But overall I am confident that tourism will recover again in 2021.

 Do you think you could adapt to the digital travel technology and offer virtual tours as well?